Are you struggling to improve social media engagement? Want to get more shares on social media for your business?

 Testing your audiences knowledge about things related to your niche is a sure way to get a response.

 You simply make a statement, and then ask them if it’s true or false.
-If you’re lucky, your community will even go so far as to explain their answer.
+If you’re lucky, your community will even explain their answer.

 True or False: Star Wars is the greatest movie of all time.
 (You’ll add this question to your graphic)